 Importance of Applying Kajal

-Since ancient times, kajal or kohl has been considered as the most popular eye cosmetics around the world.
-It has widely been used by women (sometimes even men and children too) in the Middle East, Mediterranean, South Asia, and Africa.
-The primary use of kajal is to contour as well as define the eyes for a bright and mesmerizing look.
-However, the traditional preparation of the product involved a number of therapeutically active ingredients along with galena (the ultra-fine form of specially processed kohl stone), which contributed to its great medicinal properties.
-Kajal keeps eyes clean and cool while strengthening the eye muscles and improving the vision.
-Regular application of the product may also protect the eyes from infections and other eye diseases like blepharitis, cataract, conjunctivitis, etc. (1) It is also believed to ward off an ‘evil eye’ when applied to an infant right after the birth.
+Since ancient times, kajal or kohl has been considered the most prevalent eye cosmetics worldwide.
+It has widely been used by women (sometimes even men and children) in the Middle East, Mediterranean, South Asia, and Africa.
+The primary use of kajal is to contour and define the eyes for a bright and mesmerizing look.
+However, the traditional preparation of the product involved several therapeutically active ingredients along with galena (the ultra-fine form of specially processed kohl stone), contributing to its excellent medicinal properties.
+Kajal keeps eyes clean and cool while strengthening the eye muscles and improving vision.
+Regular application of the product may also protect the eyes from infections and other eye diseases like blepharitis, cataracts, conjunctivitis, etc. (1) It is also believed to ward off an ‘evil eye’ when applied to an infant right after birth.

-Now, here are some simple yet most effective tips and tricks that will make sure that your kajal stays absolutely perfect all-day without smudging or spreading:
+Now, here are some simple yet effective tips and tricks that will make sure that your kajal stays perfect all day without smudging or spreading:

 1. Clean Your Eye Area

-Oiliness is the biggest enemy of a flawless kajal look.
-So, start out by cleaning your face thoroughly, focusing on the area around your eyes.
-Use a gentle cleanser to wash your entire face and make sure to get rid of any remnant of your eye makeup by using a Q-tip dipped in an eye makeup remover or baby oil.
-Also, rub some ice cubes around your eyes if your skin is too oily.
-This will not only prevent smudging by keeping greasiness away but also give your eyes a brighter and more alert look.
+The main obstacle to achieving a perfect kajal look is having oily skin.
+To overcome this, begin by thoroughly cleansing your face and paying particular attention to the area around your eyes.
+Use a mild cleanser to wash your entire face and remove any traces of eye makeup.
+You can use a Q-tip dipped in eye makeup remover or baby oil.
+Additionally, if your skin tends to be oily, consider rubbing some ice cubes around your eyes.
+This helps prevent smudging by keeping excess oil at bay and imparts your eyes a brighter and more alert appearance.

 2. Prep Up Your Eyes

-Just like your face, your eyes also need to be prepped before applying any kind of makeup including the kajal.
+Like your face, your eyes must be prepped before applying makeup, including the kajal.
 Hence, use a primer or a foundation to prepare the area around the eyes.
-A primer will give you a good base on which you can apply the kajal easily.
-Moreover, it allows the pigments of the kajal to stay on the skin for a longer time.
-If you do not want to use a primer, just pick an oil-free foundation that will also keep the eye region oil-free by creating a nice base.
+A primer will give you an excellent base to apply the kajal easily.
+Moreover, it allows the pigments of the kajal to stay on the skin longer.
+If you do not want to use a primer, pick an oil-free foundation to keep the eye region oil-free by creating an excellent base.

 3. Dust Some Loose Powder

-Loose powder can help you a lot in eliminating stubborn oiliness from your undereye area.
+Loose powder can significantly help you eliminate stubborn oiliness from your undereye area.
 So, before you start applying your kajal, dab some loose powder under your eyes.
-Also, dust it on the lids as well as around the corners (both inner and outer) of the eyes.
-This will absorb any excess oil in order to keep your kajal in place for a long time.
+Dust it on the lids and around the eyes’ corners (both inner and outer).
+This will absorb any excess oil to keep your kajal in place long.
 You can always brush the excess powder off later.

 4. Pick the Right Product

-If you are out to get the boldly lined eye look for the whole day, stop blaming your watery eyes or humid weather.
-Using the right kajal is also extremely necessary to avoid unexpected spreading of it.
+Stop blaming your watery eyes or humid weather if you are out to get the boldly lined eye look for the whole day.
+Using the right kajal is also extremely necessary to avoid the unexpected spreading of it.
 Invest in a high-quality one that claims to be long-lasting and smudge-proof.
 Also, ensure that it is suitable for sensitive skin.

 5. Master the Technique

-Practicing the right application technique is obvious as it can make or break your look.
+Practicing the proper application technique is evident, as it can make or break your look.
 Keep the following points in mind while mastering it:

-- Use a sharp pencil to create fine and precise lines.
+- Use a sharp pencil to create delicate and precise lines.

 - Start from the outer corners and make your way inwards.